LLFourn/secp256kfun/sigma_fun/README.md

     (C,r)
 };

-// Our strategy is to prove that we know x such that either C = x * G or C - H = x * G using
+// Our strategy is to prove that we know r such that either C = r * G or C - H = r * G using
 // an OR composition between two standard knowledge of discrete logarithm proofs. let statement = (C, g!(C - H).mark::<(Normal,NonZero)>().unwrap());
 // since we are commiting to 1 we know the witness for the right hand side statement.